Anti-Reflection (AR) Coatings

 Figure 5: EO’s standard AR coatings for the visible spectrum

-Figure 6: EO’s standard AR coatings for the near infrared (NIR) spectrum
+Figure 7: EO’s standard AR coatings for the infrared (IR) spectrum

 Table 2: Reflectivity specifications for EO’s standard BBAR coatings